lsst-dm/dmtn-316/index.md

  * Partitioning implemented for databases that will grow larger than supported by Postgres
  * Retries enabled for database connections
  * Database backups are running
- * Postgres Poolers created and in use.
-Idle timeout set for Pooler.
+ * Postgres Database Poolers created and in use.
+Idle timeout set.
 * Security
   * Any SLAC Cyber review and/or exceptions done
   * All secret in Vault.